cloudbase/garm-provider-gcp/README.md

     "type": "object",
     "description": "Schema defining supported extra specs for the Garm GCP Provider", "properties": {
+        "display_device": {
+            "type": "boolean",
+            "description": "Enable the display device on the VM."
+        },
         "disksize": {
             "type": "integer",
             "description": "The size of the root disk in GB.
 Default is 127 GB."
+        },
+        "disktype": {
+            "type": "string",
+            "description": "The type of the disk.
+Default is pd-standard."
         },
         "network_id": {
             "type": "string",